vyedin/vyedin.github.io/pages/data.md

 I wrote SQL queries to break voters into demographic "buckets" based on generation, party, sex, and race, and then used Tableau to visualize patterns of voter behavior.

-This presentation was selected for the final showcase (out of 6 out of 20).
+This presentation was selected for the final showcase (one of 6 out of 20).

 <br/>